Miami Beach Pop Festival officially headed to South Beach

 However, commissioners who voted down the event last September changed their tune on Wednesday.
 Mayor Dan Gelber and Commissioner Mark Samuelian, who both voted down the festival’s proposal in 2018, verbally commended the event and courted the idea of the festival moving to March — the month festival organizers originally wanted the event but had to change due to pushback from commissioners.

 The festival promises to be a “world-class music event” that is family friendly and prioritizes local community culture and eco-friendly practices.
-The team behind the festival is event producer Donald Lockerbie, and Steve Sybesma and Paul Peck of Miami Beach-based ACT Productions, the company that produced the city’s 2015 centennial celebration.
+The team behind the festival is event producer Donald Lockerbie, and Steve Sybesma and Paul Peck of Frameless Creative LLC and the co-founders of the Okeechobee Music & Arts Festival.
+Miami Beach-based ACT Productions, the company that produced the city’s 2015 centennial celebration, is also part of the festival team.

 The city will not bear the financial brunt of hosting the festival, with event producers taking on the cost.
 Producers have not yet released the total cost of the event but have said it’s set to generate a minimum of $20 million in its first year and will emulate popular music festivals such as Coachella and Outside Lands.
 There’s no official music line-up, but the organizer’s suggested acts include Bruno Mars, Lady Gaga and Elton John.